Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Results

+consistently falls within the range [0,1] for medium to long sequences when no embedding algorithms are employed.
+This behaviour arises because approximations of algorithmic complexity are less reliable for short sequences, primarily due to the overhead inherent in theoretical computations.
+In order to surpass this limitation, instead of assessing the absolute algorithmic complexity (or any of its approximations), we shall consider a \emph{normalised} version of it (denoted by $ nBDM( \cdot ) $).

+To approximate algorithmic complexity, we will use the BDM/CTM approach, as described in detail in previous sections, and its normalised version, as pointed out in previous works~\cite{bdm} for any object of arbitrary size, it is possible to construct analogous objects that attain the minimum and maximum possible values of algorithmic complexity according to the BDM: \begin{itemize} \item \emph{minimum} complexity object: This case is straightforward and corresponds to an object composed entirely of a single repeating symbol---for instance, a binary string consisting solely of zeros; \item \emph{maximum} complexity object.
+The maximum BDM value is achieved by an object whose decomposition (according to a specified algorithm) results in slices that exhibit the highest values of the Coding Theorem Method (CTM), with each distinct slice occurring only once until all possible configurations of the given shape have been exhausted. \end{itemize}

+The primary advantage of considering a normalised measure lies in its ability to enable comparisons between objects of varying sizes, effectively mitigating the influence of size on the measure itself.
+This property is particularly in the case of the present study, where we compare complexities of sequences and formulas generating them.

+This way, the following ratio presents itself as an interesting weighting factor for the probabilities in Equation~\eqref{tst1t}:

+The ratio in Equation~\eqref{rat} measures how the algorithmic complexity of the formula and sequence compare to the other possible outputs of the LLM.
+If the relative algorithmic complexity (measured by the normalised BDM value) of the formula is greater than it was for the sequence itself, this suggests the LLM did not success in compressing the input sequence (it made the formula have a greater relative algorithmic complexity).
+On the other hand, if the opposite occurs, then the LLM could compress the sequence comparatively to other possible outputs of the LLM.

+The ratio in Equation~\eqref{rat} ranges from 0 to a positive value $M>1$, which happens when the best possible compression is achieved (the inverse mapping of CTM).
+Since $M$ is not known beforehand, we can use a nonlinear mapping that saturates the value of the ratio to a maximum value of 1 (similar to an activation function).
+The hyperbolic tangent function can be used in this case, since $\tanh(0) = 0$ and $\lim_{x \to \infty} \tanh(x) = 1$.
+Thus, a candidate weighting factor for the probabilities in \ref{tst1t} is:

-This suggests that the ratio $K(D_{k,encoded}[j]) / K(R_{k,j})\leq1$ could be used as a weight to indicate how well the model achieves compression and comprehension, with the best possible value equal to 1 representing a perfect ratio scenario.
-Since we have several algorithms classified under each of the four types (according to their structure), instead of using the individual ratios, we shall use the harmonic mean per type, defined as:
+with the best possible value of $\delta_{k,j}$ approaching 1 in a perfect compression scenario.
+Since we have several algorithms classified under each of the four types (according to their structure), instead of using the individual ratios for each type $k$, we shall use the harmonic mean per type, defined as:

 where $n_k$ represents the number of algorithms that are of type $k$.
 If we include $m$ sequences in the test, for example, $n_k = m\rho_k$.
 Thus, an updated version of the test is: